EddOliver/BBM-Bridge-Baby-Monitor/README.md

 - Press Quickconnect.
 - Once we enter the Raspberry, we copy the file "exe.py" in the folder "/home/pi".

 3.7.
-Since we have the file in the raspberry we will have to connect the raspberry with ssh.
+Since we have the file in the raspberry, now we have to connect the raspberry with ssh.

 - To connect using ssh to the raspberry we need the Putty program.
 - Link: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html